The birth of a child causes everything to change and while many find this transition a joyful experience it is rarely smooth sailing.

 As one dad I spoke to reflected on his experience of becoming a father ‘…no one cares about you.
 The concern is on the mother and child and you just have to suck it up’.
 We also live in a culture where we have a tendency to expect men to be strong and invincible.
 This means they lack support networks and have it instilled in them by society they can’t express negative feelings in case they are perceived as weak.

-Perhaps you would be shocked that PANDA (Post Ante Natal Depression Association) states 1 in 20 new dads are diagnosed with postnatal depression (makes you wonder how many are left untreated).
+Perhaps you would be shocked that PANDA (Perinatal Depression & Anxiety Australia) states 1 in 20 new dads are diagnosed with postnatal depression (makes you wonder how many are left untreated).

 Often when we think about postnatal depression we think of people displaying symptoms such as being withdrawn, sad, and lacking self-esteem.
 Symptoms such as these are relatively easy to trigger concern from those surrounding the individual and spur them to investigate if there is a problem.
 But what about the man who is supposed to be strong and invincible and won’t let his emotions show?